Venceslau Brás

 Venceslau Brás Pereira Gomes (Note: Throughout his life Brás spelled his name as "Wenceslau Braz", although there exist postage stamps with the spelling "Wenceslao" as well.
 The 1943 reform of Portuguese orthography stipulates that the names of deceased persons must be spelled according to standard Portuguese spelling rules.
 All Portuguese-language texts about Brás published after 1966 must therefore spell his name Venceslau Brás.)
-(26 February 1868 – 15 May 1966) was a Brazilian politician who served as the ninth president of Brazil between 1914 and 1918, during the First Brazilian Republic.
-Brás was born in Brasópolis (formerly São Caetano da Vargem Grande), Minas Gerais State.
-He became governor of that state in 1909, and in 1910 he was elected vice-president under Hermes Rodrigues da Fonseca.
-As the sixth vice president of Brazil, he also served as the President of the Senate.
-He was elected president in 1914 and served until 1918.
-His government declared war on the Central Powers in October 1917 during World War I. He was the longest-lived Brazilian president, reaching 98 years of age.
+(26 February 1868 – 15 May 1966) was a Brazilian politician who served as the 9th President of Brazil from 1914 to 1918.
+Prior to his presidency he served as governor of Minas Gerais from 1909 to 1910, and as the 6th Vice President of Brazil under President Hermes da Fonseca from 1910 to 1914.

+Early life

+Venceslau Brás Pereira Gomes was born in São Caetano da Vargem Grande on 26 February 1868.
+He came from an oligarchic family.

+Career

+From 1909 to 1910, Brás served as governor of Minas Gerais.